 Mint has become a much-beloved home remedy for a reason, but it’s not just for human beings.

-In fact, many of the same advantages that we enjoy from having introduced mint leaves and peppermint into our cuisine can translate wonderfully to a canine diet too.
+Many of the same advantages that we enjoy from having introduced mint leaves and peppermint into our cuisine can translate wonderfully to a canine diet too.

 Those include not just fresh breath, but also boosted vitamins and the bolstered immune system and energy levels that go with that.
-Mint also provides iron, fibre and even some protein to your dog’s diet.
+Mint also provides iron, fiber and even some protein to your dog’s diet.

 Nonetheless, it’s not something that’s worth overdoing – just a couple of ground leaves every other day or so should be fine.

-Mint is also good to help unwell dogs feel better, whether their symptoms are in the nose and throat, or in an upset stomach.
+Mint is also good to help unwell dogs feel better, whether their symptoms are in the nose and throat, or an upset stomach.